 \textbf{Result}: Among compared methods, SONG shows the highest stability in cluster placement when new data are presented, as shown in Fig.\ref{wong_unbiased} for the Wong dataset, and Fig. \ref{movement-curve} for the MNIST and Fashion-MNIST datasets.
 Furthermore, SONG shows good quality in the clusters inferred in the output embedding as per Table \ref{Balanced-AMIS}.
 In Table \ref{Balanced-AMIS}, we have highlighted the best scores for each increment in the model-retaining methods.
 However, for the model-reinitializing methods, we have highlighted the winner for the complete dataset.
 Compared to Parametric t-SNE, SONG has an average improvement of accuracy by 8.36\% on Fashion MNIST and 42.26\% on MNIST.
-Out of three model-reinitialized methods, UMAP has similar placements of clusters in consecutive visualizations, but shows complete rotations in early to mid intermediate representations on the Wong dataset.
+Out of three model-reinitialized methods, UMAP has similar placements of clusters in consecutive visualizations, but shows rotations of the entire visualization in early to mid intermediate representations on the Wong dataset.
 UMAP stabilizes towards the last increments.
 However, for the three datasets, this stabilization happens at different stages. t-SNE shows arbitrary placement of clusters at each intermediate representation, making t-SNE not as good as UMAP or SONG for incremental visualizations.

-On Wong dataset, UMAP and SONG have more similar cluster placement in the homogeneous increment cases (see Fig. \ref{wong_unbiased}) than that of the heterogeneous increment cases (see Fig. \ref{wong_biased}).
-This increased similarity may possibly be due to the initial intermediate data samples in homogeneous cases more accurately representative of the global structure of the data than that of heterogeneous cases.
+On Wong dataset, UMAP and SONG have more similar cluster placements in the homogeneous increment cases (see Fig. \ref{wong_unbiased}) than that of the heterogeneous increment cases (see Fig. \ref{wong_biased}).
+This increased similarity may be due to the fact that initial intermediate data samples in homogeneous cases more accurately represent the global structure of the data than that of heterogeneous cases.
 However, SONG shows no rotations in the visualization when data is augmented; in contrast, UMAP shows different orientations of similar cluster placements.